Tropical Cyclone Tracy – One of the Worst Natural Disasters to Ever Strike Australia

-It turned sharply to the east southeast, & headed straight at Darwin, punching into the city early on Christmas Day.
-Warnings were announced, but perhaps because it was Christmas eve no one was alarmed and underestimated the power of this natural phenomona.
+It turned sharply to the east-southeast, & headed straight at Darwin, punching into the city early on Christmas Day.
+Warnings were announced, but perhaps because it was Christmas eve, no one was alarmed and underestimated the power of this natural phenomenon.
 Probably because no severe cyclone had hit Darwin in many years – many inhabitants were caught unprepared.

 Forty-nine people lost their lives in the city, & an additional sixteen died at sea.
-Darwin’s entire fabric of life was catastrophically interrupted, with the majority of homes and buildings being totally demolished or badly damaged, & very few escaping unharmed.
+Darwin’s entire fabric of life was catastrophically interrupted, with most homes and buildings being demolished or badly damaged, & very few escaping unharmed.
 The total disaster bill ran into hundreds of millions of dollars.

-As usual in such tragedies, many transmission links failed, but enough remained to let the world know of the disaster, & relief measures were soon begun.
-An airlift involving civilian & military aircraft was quickly organised, while many residents decided to drive out.
+As usual in such tragedies, many transmission links failed, but enough remained to inform the world of the disaster, & relief measures were soon begun.
+An airlift involving civilian & military aircraft was quickly organised, but many residents decided to drive out.
 Within several weeks, three-quarters of Darwin’s residents had left.

-This was not the first time Darwin’s city had been severely damaged by a cyclone: it was seriously battered in January 1897 & March 1937.
+This was not the first time a cyclone had severely damaged Darwin’s city: it was seriously battered in January 1897 & March 1937.

 But as a consequence of Tracy, much more awareness was given to building codes & other social aspects of disaster preparation.
 Darwin was rebuilt & now thrives as one of our most prominent gateways to Asia.